 Yes!
 We can match any color you desire.
 Colors can be matched to any paint manufacturer's color swatch.
 If you can supply a color sample, we can match it!

 Reglazing averages 300% to 600% less than the cost of replacement.
 As an added bonus, updating your old fixtures can greatly increase the

 value of your home.
 Most pricing can be given over the phone.
 More detailed work will be priced after you have met with our service

 Can you reglaze other fixtures besides bathtubs?

-In addition to bathtubs, we can reglaze wall tile, sinks, fiberglass wall units and shower basins.
+In addition to bathtubs, we reglaze bathroom and kitchen wall tile, sinks, fiberglass wall units and shower basins.
 We also offer restoration services on

 claw foot bathtubs, toilets, and other antique porcelain pieces in your home and in our shop.

 How do I care for my reglazed surface?

 You will receive detailed "After-Care" instructions on how to care for your new surface.
 You should use only non-abrasive, non-acidic